anu-aagi/torch-openreml-docs/docs/html/_sources/r_user.rst.txt

 1. Install Conda
 ~~~~~~~~~~~~~~~~

-You can safely skip this step if you have conda in your system
+You can skip this step if conda is already installed on your system.

 .. code-block:: R